 The Response to Comments section of the Final EIR includes the comments received on the Draft EIR and responses to those comments.
 The focus of the responses to comments is on the disposition of environmental issues as raised in the comments, as specified by CEQA Guidelines §15088(b).
-The City finds that the Final EIR merely clarify and amplify the analysis presented in the document and do not trigger the need to recirculate per CEQA Guidelines §15088.5(b).
+The City finds that the Final EIR merely clarifies and amplifies the analysis presented in the document and does not trigger the need to recirculate per CEQA Guidelines §15088.5(b).